 Dealers don’t know how to program all of the connected devices on the market and may not look forward to the increasing number of service calls a varied and new stable of products can generate.
 Meanwhile, at the startup end, there are a significant number of folks okay with DIY installs, but if they aren’t willing to pay for additional services on a monthly basis it’s tough to see how these companies can support continued R&D and cloud services.

-It’s likely that the growth in home security will accrue to the startup companies and perhaps the telcos, especially if they can offer low pricing and/or a more exciting stable of connected security and home automation devices.
+It’s likely that the growth in home security will accrue to the startup companies like Home Security San Diego, and perhaps the telcos, especially if they can offer low pricing and/or a more exciting stable of connected security and home automation devices.
 The biggest question will be how the business models break down.

 Will a cloud-based storage model, like the one offered by Ring, win out and support a large security business?
 Or will an inexpensive DIY hardware package that might be supported by insurance providers or other businesses that have an interest in loss prevention win out?